 The very first “DIPG Symposium” is hosted by The Cure Starts Now in Cincinnati

-The Cure Starts Now and the DIPG Collaborative establish and fund The International DIPG Registry with Cincinnati Children’s Hospital.
+The Cure Starts Now establishes and funds The International DIPG Registry with Cincinnati Children’s Hospital.
 The SIOPe Registry in Europe soon follows.

 The Cure Starts Now achieves over $1 million in research funding